thomato/mac-development-playbook/README.md

 ansible-galaxy install -r requirements.yml
 ```

 Copy your `local.yml.dist` to `local.yml` and change the values in here.

+## Decide what playbook to run
+- The *backend* playbook installs the basic tools for backend development (including API development), such as:
+  - Postman

 ## Run run run
 Now everything is good to go...
 RUN RUN RUN it!
 ```
-ansible-playbook main.yml --ask-become-pass
+ansible-playbook <playbook>.yml --ask-become-pass
 ```

 Fill vars/local.yml Copy vars/local.yml.dist to vars/local.yml and change the variables to your choosing.